Egzonag/task-manager/README.md

 2. Install dependencies:
    composer install
+   npm install

 3. Set up the environment:
     cp .env.example .env
     php artisan key:generate

-4. Update `.env` with your database credentials
+4. Update `.env` with your database credentials DB_DATABASE=your_database DB_USERNAME=your_username
+    DB_PASSWORD=your_password

+5. Migrate the Database
+    php artisan migrate

+6. Run the Application
+    php artisan serve

+7. Compile Frontend Assets
+    npm run dev

+Testing

+1. Navigate to the /projects page to create a few projects.
+2. After adding projects, go to the Task Manager to manage tasks associated with those projects.